One wonderful thing about Outlook is that it offers a variety of tools for organizing your tasks.

 Where are Quick Parts in Outlook?

-Many of the users facing difficulties finding outlook quick parts location.
-The quick part appears in the new mail window page insert tab refer snapshot for outlook quick parts location.
+Many of the users facing difficulties finding outlook quick parts locations.
+The quick part appears in the new mail window page insert tab refer to snapshot for outlook quick parts location.

 How to Create Quick Parts in Outlook?